I’ve been pondering the end of summer lately. It’s getting cooler at night. In a week or so, I’ll have to get the blankets out to put on the bed.

 Which is why we’re so taken aback when something terrible happens.
 Something inexplicable and unexpected and tragic.

 We can ask “why?” till the cows come home.
 But there really is no answer that would mitigate or make sense or give us any peace.

 It just is, which makes us want to scream and flail against the injustices of the world.
 To make sense of something that will never make sense.

 And we find that very hard to accept, of course.
 But things that are senseless simply have no meaning.

-They’re just random acts thought up by some person with or without an agenda.
+They’re just random acts by some person with or without an agenda.
 Acts that strike down innocent young people on the precipice of adulthood, who have not yet had the chance to spread their wings and fly.